Skip to main content

 Biology & Lifecycle

-Reproduction Rate: Extremely high due to the multi-queen, budding colony structure.
-The colony can grow into the tens of thousands, with hundreds of queens.
+Genetic studies of Odorous House Ant populations reveal Extremely high due to the multi-queen, budding colony structure.
+The colony can grow into the tens of thousands, with hundreds of queens. that contribute to population dynamics.
+Genetic diversity within Australian populations influences their adaptability to local environmental conditions and pest management resistance development.

 Lifecycle Details